Nigamananda Paramahansa: Mission

-Nigamananda's mission was to propagate sanatana dharma (सनातन धर्म), the spiritual foundation of the Hindu religion, to spread the "right kind of education" (सत् शिक्षा विस्तार) among people, to publish spiritual literature with emphasis on character building and to provide "service to all created beings" (नर देहे नारायण सेवा), with the attitude of serving the indwelling God.
+Nigamananda's mission was to propagate sanatana dharma, the spiritual foundation of the Hindu religion, to spread the "right kind of education" among people, to publish spiritual literature with emphasis on character building and to provide "service to all created beings", with the attitude of serving the indwelling God.

-In order to realize these objectives he enjoined his devotees to "lead an ideal family life" (आदर्श गृहस्थ जीवन गठन), to combine the power of spiritual associations (संघ शक्ति प्रतिष्ठा) and "to share or exchange spiritual feelings among the disciples" (भाव विनिमय).
+In order to realize these objectives he enjoined his devotees to "lead an ideal family life", to combine the power of spiritual associations and "to share or exchange spiritual feelings among the disciples".

-Jayaguru (जयगुरु ଜୟଗୁରୁ জয়গুরু)
+Jayaguru

 To achieve the above objectives, he initiated thousands of interested men and women of all walks of life and taught them his spiritual practices.
 They were devoid of sectarian bias in that they did not provide a complete package of worship, prayer and meditation.
-He encouraged his disciples to meet periodically in groups (sangha) of three or more to offer prayer and worship to the guru, to exchange spiritual experiences and to chant "jayaguru" (जयगुरु ଜୟଗୁରୁ), a non-sectarian word he invented, meaning "Glory of, by, and for the Master".
+He encouraged his disciples to meet periodically in groups (sangha) of three or more to offer prayer and worship to the guru, to exchange spiritual experiences and to chant "jayaguru", a non-sectarian word he invented, meaning "Glory of, by, and for the Master".

 He instructed them to read spiritual books and devise ways and means for managing matha and ashrams and pledging to lead the life of a spiritually inspired ideal householder.
-He advised his disciples that the glory of God or Guru is experienced through the medium of the word "jayaguru".
-One can reach at God through this name since God is the Guru or Master of the Universe.
+He advised his disciples that the glory of God or Guru is experienced through the medium of the word "Jayaguru".
+One can reach at God through this name, since God is the Guru or Master of the Universe.
 People belonging to any sect or creed can accept this name without any risk to their progress in the religious life.

 Philosophy and teachings

-Nigamananda was a sanyasi of the Adi Shankara cult.
+Nigamananda was a sanyasi of the Adi Shankara order.
 He studied vedanta philosophy due to Shankaracharya after he was initiated as a sanyasi of that order.

-Nigamananda's core-teachings were that guru and istha are identical and that disciples should adopt ideals of Lord Shankar (i.e. the principles of gyan) and ideals of Lord Gaurang (i.e. the path of bhakti).
+Nigamananda's teachings were that guru and istha are identical and that disciples should adopt ideals of Lord Shankar (i.e. the principles of gyan) and ideals of Lord Gaurang (i.e. the path of bhakti).
 He indicated that Shankar's disciplines were difficult and that Lord Gaurang offered an easier path.
-According to Nigamananda, Shankar and Gaurang provide a sweet combination of Gyan and Bhakti to lead the world in the right way.
+According to Nigamananda, Shankar and Gaurang provide a combination of Gyan and Bhakti to lead the world in the right way.

 Nigamananda's philosophy and teachings as per Chetanananda Saraswati are explained here: